minio/docs/source/reference/minio-server/minio-server.rst

    *Optional*

-   Specify the directory path to enable MinIO's persistent event store for undelivered messages, such as ``/home/events``.
+   Specify the directory path, such as ``/opt/minio/events``, to enable MinIO's persistent event store for undelivered messages.
+   The MinIO process must have read, write, and list access on the specified directory.

    MinIO stores undelivered events in the specified store while the webhook service is offline and replays the stored events when connectivity resumes.